 - What's In the Closet - What secrets does the person keep?
 How might those have informed the layers above?

-And remember, nothing is fixed until you present it in play.
-If a detail needs to change, change it.
+No detail is fixed until you present it in play.
+If a detail needs to change before then, change it.
 The intent is to present your characters, to offer room for growth, not to box you into a concept.
-If it needs changing, change it.
-Since using this concept, I've found it easier to present major characters to my group.
-I've also found it easier to design more minor characters, by limiting the information to what's needed for the specific encounter.
+Using these ideas, I've found it easier to present major characters to my group.
+I've also found it easier to design more minor characters.
+By limiting the information to what's needed for the specific encounter, I waste less time creating more detail than necessary.
 The PCs don't need to know and will never learn WHY the woman in the city planner's office is officious and pedantic!
 They just need to get the building plans and go stop the bad guy!